emilpriver/go-hugo-portfolio/content/blog/wordpress/docker-docker-compose-wordpress-bedrock.md

 DM me for any questions.

-Github project that you can use as template: https://github.com/emilpriver/wordpress-docker-bedrock-starter
+GitHub project that you can use as template: https://github.com/emilpriver/wordpress-docker-bedrock-starter

 Twitter for DMs: https://twitter.com/emil_priver